sarumont/homelab/tf/README.md

 1. back up important things via external means (i.e. - database backups, etc.)

 This allows me to use node-local storage for the pod PVCs, NFS for shared resources (i.e. Plex libraries), and avoid problems with SQLite over NFS.

+In your `infra` repo, the K8s and DNSimple providers must be configured.